aviondb/aviondb/CONTRIBUTING.md

 ### Community Improvement

-The IpfsDB community requires maintenance of various "public infrastructure" resources.
+The AvionDB community requires maintenance of various "public infrastructure" resources.
 These include documentation, GitHub repositories, CI build bots, and more.
-There is also helping new users with questions, spreading the word about IpfsDB, and so on.
+There is also helping new users with questions, spreading the word about AvionDB, and so on.
 Soon, we will be planning and running conferences.
 Please get in touch (in particular, send  [@vasa-develop](mailto:vasa@dappkit.io) an email) if you would like to help out.

 ### A small note on licensing year